The Agua Fund is a private foundation based in Washington, DC.

 The Fund's mission is to improve the quality of life through support of work to protect the natural environment and to help the poor, disadvantaged, and underserved.

 The Fund considers invited proposals only.

-Civic engagement grants seek to increase the participation in public life of the underrepresented groups that comprise the "Rising American Electorate".
+Civic engagement grants seek to increase the participation in public life of underrepresented groups and to protect voting rights.

 Most social service grants aim to help the vulnerable elderly in Washington, DC age with dignity and to improve the health of Native Americans.